cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 end
 ~~~

-Add a view to inspect our collection of things;
+Add a view to inspect our collection of "Things":

 <pre class="terminal">
 $ mkdir app/views/things